Ad industry blasts ‘sensationalist coverage’ of Jo Wallace and JWT legal case in Daily Mail

-Agencies have rushed to condemn an “appalling”, “divisive” and “shocking” news report from The Daily Mail directed at Jo Wallace, global creative director of J. Walter Thompson (JWT) after a workplace tribunal was (partly) won by two former employees who claimed they were discriminated on the basis of their sex.
+Agencies have rushed to condemn an “appalling”, “divisive” and “shocking” news report from The Daily Mail directed at Jo Wallace, global creative director of J. Walter Thompson (JWT).

 In May 2018, JWT had one of the worst gender pay gaps among top agencies in the UK.
 This sparked a heavy-handed staff rebalancing and, ultimately, a multi-year workplace tribunal.
 Meanwhile, the troubled agency was merged with Wunderman to form Wunderman Thompson as part of some wider consolidations in owner group WPP.